 Day 5 Siena to Cortona

-We turned the short drive from Siena to Cortona into a long day of seeking out hot springs in the Tuscan countryside which you can read all about here.
-If there is one thing I recommend doing in Tuscany aside from drinking all of the wine it’s checking out these beautiful natural hot springs.
+We turned the short drive from Siena to Cortona into a long day of sampling hot springs that were easily accessible along our road trip route.
+We wrote a detailed post about which springs we stopped at and how to get to them here.
+If there is one thing I recommend doing in Tuscany, aside from drinking all of the wine, it’s visiting these beautiful natural hot springs.

 After a long day of soaking in sulfur, we arrived in Cortona in the late afternoon, and Laura hopped in the car to help us park–parking on a cobblestone hill in a space just big enough to fit our rental car was not easy (see rant on how much WE LOVE LAURA above) and watched the sunset from Piazza Garibaldi.
 We snacked on munchies grabbed from an Italian grocery store and drank more Brunello from the comfort of our magical hotel room.